 - Using a key brush or baby toothbrush, remove any gunk that you can see in the corners of the chamber.
 Both of these brushes are gentle enough to not cause scratches but will do the job.

 - Rinse and inspect.
-If you see any spots that you missed, you can use a cotton swab (yes, Q-tips for ears) to get the tricky spots.
+If you see any spots that you missed, you can use a cotton swab (yes, like Q-tips for ears) to get the tricky spots.

 - Sanitize your mouthpiece with either mouthwash or Sterisol.
 You can either soak your mouthpiece in these, or to use less, pour the mouthwash or Sterisol over and down into the chamber so that everything gets saturated.
 There’s also a spray version of Sterisol that works great.